ladataweb/SimplePBI/README.md

 # Next Steps (planned items)
 - Keep completing missing endpoints category
 - Starting a new category.
-It might be Pipelines or Capacity
+It might be Pipelines